Very large set axioms over constructive set theories: Heyting-valued interpretation and the double-negation interpretation

-\begin{theorem} Working with the theory $\mathsf{CZF}_{j,M}$ with a critical set, $V^\Omega$ validates $\CZFminus_j + \mathsf{\Delta_0\mhyphen LEM}$ with a critical point $\tilde{K}$ of $j$.
-Furthermore, $\tilde{\Lambda} = j^\Omega(\tilde{K})$ satisfies $\mathsf{ZF + BTEE}$ plus Set Induction for $j$-formulas.
-If we strengthen a critical set to a Reinhardt set, then $V^\Omega$ validates $\tilde{\Lambda}\models \mathsf{ZF+WA}$.
+\begin{theorem} Working with the theory $\CZF_{j,M}$ with a critical set, $V^\Omega$ validates $\CZFminus_j + \Delta_0\mhyphen \mathsf{LEM}$ with a critical point $\tilde{K}$ of $j$.
+Furthermore, $\tilde{\Lambda} = j^\Omega(\tilde{K})$ satisfies $\ZF + \BTEE$ plus Set Induction for $j$-formulas.
+If we strengthen a critical set to a Reinhardt set, then $V^\Omega$ validates $\tilde{\Lambda}\models \ZF+\WA$.

-If we add Full Separation into the background theory, then $V^\Omega$ satisfies not only $\CZFminus_j + \mathsf{\Delta_0\mhyphen LEM}$, but also $\ZFminus$. \end{theorem}
+If we add Full Separation into the background theory, then $V^\Omega$ satisfies not only $\CZFminus_j + \Delta_0\mhyphen \mathsf{LEM}$, but also $\ZFminus$. \end{theorem}

-\begin{proof} The results in the previous subsections show $V^\Omega$ validates $\CZFminus_j + \mathsf{\Delta_0\mhyphen LEM}$, and that $j$ is an elementary embedding from $V^\Omega$ to $M^\Omega$ with a critical point $\tilde{K}$.
+\begin{proof} The results in the previous subsections show $V^\Omega$ validates $\CZFminus_j + \Delta_0\mhyphen \mathsf{LEM}$, and that $j$ is an elementary embedding from $V^\Omega$ to $M^\Omega$ with a critical point $\tilde{K}$.
 Since $K$ is BCST-regular, \mbox{$K\in j(K)$}, and $\mathcal{P}(1)\cap K = \mathcal{P}(1)\cap j(K)$, we can apply \autoref{Theorem:BCSTset-preserving} to $K$ and $j(K)$.
 Hence we have that $\llbr \tilde{K}\text{ is BCST-regular}\rrbr^{j(K)^\Omega}=1$, which implies that $\llbr \tilde{K}\models \CZFminus\rrbr^{j(K)^\Omega}=1$.
 Observe that the claim $\tilde{K}\models \CZFminus$ is $\Delta_0$, so applying the second clause of \autoref{Lemma:HeytingInterpretationBetweenModels} proves $\llbr\tilde{K}\models \CZFminus\rrbr=1$.

-Now working in $V^\Omega$, the excluded middle for bounded formulas gives us that every transitive set satisfies full excluded middle.
-Especially, both of $\tilde{K}$ and $\tilde{\Lambda}$ satisfy full excluded middle.
-In addition, $\tilde{\Lambda}$ satisfies $\mathsf{IZF+BTEE}$ plus Set Induction for $j$-formulas by \autoref{Corollary:LambdaModelsIZFBTEEInd}.
+Now working in $V^\Omega$, the excluded middle for bounded formulas gives us that every transitive set satisfies the full excluded middle.
+Especially, both $\tilde{K}$ and $\tilde{\Lambda}$ satisfy the full excluded middle.
+In addition, $\tilde{\Lambda}$ satisfies $\IZF+\BTEE$ plus Set Induction for $j$-formulas by \autoref{Corollary:LambdaModelsIZFBTEEInd}.
 Thus we have the desired result.

-The case for a Reinhardt set is analogous to the previous one, except that we apply \autoref{Theorem:ReinhardtCriticalPtModelsWA} to show that $\tilde{\Lambda}$ validates $\mathsf{IZF+WA}$.
+The case for a Reinhardt set is analogous to the previous one, except that we apply \autoref{Theorem:ReinhardtCriticalPtModelsWA} to show that $\tilde{\Lambda}$ validates $\IZF+\WA$.

-Finally, if we have Full Separation, then $V^\Omega$ also satisfies Full Separation which completes the proof since the combination of Full Separation and $\mathsf{\Delta_0\mhyphen LEM}$ implies full excluded middle. \end{proof}
+Finally, if we have Full Separation, then $V^\Omega$ also satisfies Full Separation which completes the proof since the combination of Full Separation and $\Delta_0\mhyphen \mathsf{LEM}$ implies the full excluded middle. \end{proof}